Have you been doing it like how we’ve been doing it?

 As we’re staying in more and going out less, there’s no denying that our snack game has reached new levels and high scores.
 Granted, online yoga sessions are a fun way to work up a sweat in your Sathorn condo on a Saturday afternoon, but nothing quite beats the thrill of a Netflix binge with a glass of wine/champagne/tequila and a snack to suit come 8pm.

-That’s why for this edition of our Thirsty Thursday column — fresh out of an alcohol ban that has just been lifted — we’ve put together a list of popular Thai snacks and the boozy pairings you could put them together with.
+That’s why for this edition of our Thirsty Thursday column, we’ve put together a list of popular Thai snacks and the boozy pairings you could put them together with.
 Many of these you can find at your local 7-11, whilst others may require some extra foraging about Bangkok city.
 Whether you’re more a Pocky kinda gal or a prawn chips kinda lad, there’s a little something for everyone to get experimental with here.
 Please remember to drink responsibly as you go along, and see you on the sofa.

 Pair with: champagne